 The third is a ‘tipler’ who constantly drinks alcohol “so I may forget…that I am ashamed…ashamed of drinking”, and the fourth is a businessman who spends all day counting the stars because he believes that he owns them, since he was the first person to claim so.

 Through each of these portrayals of adults, we see the different ways that men cope with loneliness, living on their planets alone.
-The four adults above each has their insecurities, but there is one positive portrayal of an adult.
+The four adults above each have their insecurities, but there is one positive portrayal of an adult.
 The final man who The Prince meets spends his days lighting and blowing out a lantern on his planet, even though he is the only occupant.
 The Prince goes on to describe this man’s job as “a beautiful occupation.
 And since it is beautiful, it is truly useful”, and says that: “He is the only one who does not seem ridiculous to me.
 Perhaps it is because he is not only concerned with himself.”

 The narrator then brings these characters together by saying that: